agusle/credit-card-loan-risk-analysis/reports/Data_exploratory_report.md

 Due to the distribution of the target label, the dataset was **split in a stratified manner** to mantain proportions of the target labels in the returned datasets.

 ## Preprocessing
-All the feature enginneering and split stages of data analyisis were carried out by [preprocessing.py](https://github.com/agusle/credit-risk-analysis-using-deep-learning/blob/main/src/features/preprocessing.py) to prepare data for model training with scaling, encoding
+All the feature enginneering and split stages of data analyisis were carried out by [preprocessing.py](https://github.com/agusle/credit-risk-analysis-using-deep-learning/blob/main/src/features/preprocessing.py) script to prepare data for model training with scaling and encoding.

 ## Personal productivity